 Tips for maximizing fall listings

 But we digress.
 For the Real Estate market, fall (however long it is) is a time to recover from the busy summer season and take stock of your listings.
 What sold?
 What didn’t?
 Why?
-Some sellers may take their homes off the market and some buyers may call it good until Spring, opting to not add the stress of moving to the already loaded holiday season.
+Some sellers may take their homes off the market while some buyers may call of the home search until spring, opting to not add the stress of moving to the already loaded holiday season.

 But for those who stay in the market, the motivation factor ratchets up a notch.
 They’ve already missed the summer season, so they’ll want to make up for lost time, even if that means a price drop or willingness to negotiate.
 For you, the upside is more time to devote to those who remain in your portfolio, which is never bad for peace of mind or relationships.